One big (straight, gay, multi-cultural, traditional) happy family.

 Everything's in slow motion and overlapped with Cam singing "Ave Maria" when Mitchell tries to deal with a pigeon in the house, unwittingly wrecking the living room.

 Mustache Vandalism: After Phil sees one of the advertisments for his real estate agency defaced with a mustache drawn on his picture, he thinks he would look good with a mustache and decides to grow one.

 My Beloved Smother: Gloria can be this to Manny sometimes.
 Especially notable in "The Old Wagon" when she tries to compete with Manny's female friend:

 [Gloria tries to guilt Manny into spending time with her instead] Gloria: Ok!
 Sue me!
 I am a Colombian mother.
 I'm not gonna let him make a mistake that's going to affect him for the rest ofmylife! (beat) ...his life!

 Nerds Are Sexy: In S3 Ep08, "After The Fire", Haley is flabbergasted that a group of nerdy teenage boys worship Alex:

-Never My Fault: Clair and Mitchell blame literally everything that happens on Jay to the point where it has reached insane troll logic levels.
-For example one time the kids walked in on Clair and Phil having sex, Clair eventually found away to blame the incident on Jay.
+Never My Fault: Claire and Mitchell blame literally everything that happens on Jay to the point where it has reached insane troll logic levels.
+For example one time the kids walked in on Claire and Phil having sex, Claire eventually found away to blame the incident on Jay.